 While SIDS has no symptoms that parents can look out for, there are a few guidelines on what measure to take in order to avoid sudden death syndrome.

-Ways to help prevent sudden infant death syndrome
+Ways to help prevent cot death

 The Lullaby Trust, a charity that specialises in expert advice on safer baby sleep and raises awareness on sudden infant death, has a handy video that outlines the do’s and dont’s of keeping your baby safe while sleeping.